-With approximately 25 years of professional experience as an engineer, forensic economist and litigation consultant, Ms. Stuckwisch works with clients across a wide range of industries, including computer software and hardware, healthcare, retail, medical devices, real estate, education, financial services, consumer products, energy, food and beverage, entertainment, chemicals and defense.
+Ms. Stuckwisch specializes in economics, finance, data analytics, advanced quantitative methods and statistics.
+With more than 25 years of professional experience as an engineer, a forensic economist and a litigation consultant, Ms. Stuckwisch has worked with clients across a wide range of industries including computer software and hardware, retail, healthcare, financial services, real estate, medical devices, education, consumer products, energy, utilities, entertainment, food and beverage, chemicals and defense.

-Ms. Stuckwisch has testified on a wide array of labor issues.
-She has analyzed claims of Fair Labor Standards Act / state law violations such as unpaid overtime, misclassification, rest and meal break violations, inappropriate clock rounding, off-the-clock work and improper regular rate calculations.
-In addition, Ms. Stuckwisch has applied her data and statistical analysis expertise to evaluate class certification claims as well as discrimination claims filed under Title VII and Equal Pay Act.
+In addition, she testifies in cases involving Fair Labor Standards Act / state law violations such as unpaid overtime, misclassification, rest and meal break violations, tipping violations, inappropriate clock rounding, off-the-clock work and improper regular rate calculations.
+Ms. Stuckwisch has evaluated class certification claims through data analysis and has developed regression models and other statistically valid tests to analyze claims filed under Title VII and the Equal Pay Act.

-Ms. Stuckwisch holds a bachelor degree in Mechanical Engineering, a Master of Science in Economics with a focus on econometrics and statistics and a Master of Science in Business Administration.
-She served as a public arbitrator in employment and securities matters and has written publications that have been included in Litigation Services Handbook and Environmental Compliance Litigation Strategy.
+Ms. Stuckwisch has served as a public arbitrator in employment and securities matters and has written publications that have been included in the “Litigation Services Handbook: The Role of Financial Expert and Environmental Compliance Litigation Strategy.”
 Ms. Stuckwisch serves as Treasurer on the Board of Directors for Legal Services for Children.